syedumerahmedcode/employee-registration/README.md

 ## Introduction

 This project contains an application for employee registration which uses JavaEE and uses DAO pattern to register  information of the employee in the database.
-The main focus of the project is understand and use DAO pattern with JavaEE ecosystem.
+The main focus of the project is understand and use DAO pattern with JavaEE eco system.

 ## Out Of Scope

-To be defined.
+Since the idea of this project is to understand the DAO pattern, not much focus is given to front-end and just simple JSP pages is used.
+Similarly, no tests are written.

 ## Explanation DAO Pattern